 But you still have to be just a little bit careful.
 Any peelable fruit such as bananas, mangoes, papayas and many more are absolutely fine.
 Any fruit with skin such as apples or fruit that you can’t peel should generally be avoided unless you are very used to the local bacteria and trust where you get it from.

 Watch Out For The Ice And Local Water.

 I love fresh fruit smoothies and ice drinks when travelling, and I have never once gotten sick from drinking any local water in this fashion.
 Saying that however I am careful to only order ice (or for that matter salads that may have been prepared with local water) in places where I trust the water source such as Bangkok and Singapore for example, as these can generally be trusted to have filtered, sterilised water sources.

 If you go off the beaten track however or head somewhere more rural or deserted, or anywhere where you can’t trust the local water source, it is best to avoid anything made from the local water, and use bottled water wherever possible, even to brush your teeth.
 Whenever I am in a place like this I also like to carry a water filter bottle to stay hydrated safely and save on buying constant bottles of water.

 I’m a nurse, and have had hand washing drilled into me from the start of my training as an essential part of infection control, so trust me!

 A large cause of diarrhoea and gastro upset is caused by bacteria that is spread via the fecal/oral route (and yes that really is as disgusting as it sounds!)
-Hand hygiene is essential to stop the spread of infection and can dramatically reduce your chances of diarroeah, vomiting, food poisoning, gastroenteritis, flu, norovirus, MRSA or even Hepatitis A.
+Hand hygiene is essential to stop the spread of infection and can dramatically reduce your chances of diarroeah, vomiting, food poisoning, gastroenteritis, flu, norovirus, coronavirus, MRSA or even Hepatitis A.

 Just wash your hands!